-After a 3year collaboration between the Arts et Métiers team in Lille and the Valeo team in Amiens (Transmission Systems) as well as the completion of a doctoral thesis, formalized by publications of research articles, patents, technology transfers, and industrialization in progress, the partnership between Arts et Métiers and Valeo took the form of an industrial chair.
+After a three-year collaboration between the Arts et Métiers in Lille and the Valeo team in Amiens (Transmission Systems), as well as the completion of a doctoral thesis formalized by the publication of research articles, patents, technology transfers, and ongoing industrialization, the partnership between Arts et Métiers Valeo took the form of an industrial chair.
 This five-year chair will undertake thesis work, post-doctoral studies, and training for engineers.
 It will also organize events for scientific dissemination and exchanges.

 SCIENTIFIC FRAMEWORK